xakz/after-dark/index.md

 In addition to appearing in search engines, meta descriptions also appear on individual pages and in content summaries in After Dark, adding transparency to how your page will appear in search.

-If no custom description is provided After Dark will fallback to the description provided in `config.toml`.
+If no custom description is provided, After Dark will fallback to the description provided in `config.toml`.
 Learn more on [how to craft your meta descriptions](https://moz.com/learn/seo/meta-description).

 ### Modification Dating

 Help user agents know when posts were last modified.
 To do so add `publishdate` to your page front matter and update `date` anytime you make an update to a post.

-Updates will be made visible to readers by surfacing content higher in your page and post listings, and using using visible callouts on content summaries.
-For robots, making this change will automatically update Schema Structured Data and Web feeds, as well as the `lastmod` setting your `sitemap.xml` file.
+Updates will be made visible to readers by surfacing content higher in your page and post listings and by using visible callouts on content summaries.
+For robots, making this change will automatically update Schema Structured Data and Web feeds, as well as the `lastmod` setting in your `sitemap.xml` file.

 You can be specific and use a datetime (with timezone offset) like: